-The District shall post a standardized notice of the educational rights of pupils in foster care, pupils who are homeless, foster and homeless youth, and former Juvenile Court Pupils now enrolled in a school district as specified in Education Code Sections 48853, 48853.5, 49069.5, 51225.1, and 51225.2.
+The District shall post a standardized notice of the educational rights of pupils in foster care, pupils who are homeless, former Juvenile Court Pupils now enrolled in a school district and Pupils of Military families as specified in Education Code Sections 48853, 48853.5, 49069.5, 51225.1, and 51225.2.
 This notice shall include complaint process information, as applicable.

-A copy of SCUSD's UCP policy and complaint procedures shall be available free of charge and via the District website www.scusd.edu .
+A copy of SCUSD's UCP policy and complaint procedures shall be available free of charge and via the District website www.scusd.edu.

-(Revision 7/2017)
+(Revision 7/2018)